JohanRuuskanen/ACSOS2022_code/README.md

 In the paper, two experiments over two different deployments of the application are considered.
 The first deployment has 2 replicas of the backend service, and can be found in the `application/facedetect` folder.
 The second has 3 backend replicas and can be found in the  `application/facedetect_3b` folder.

-To deploy the example application on the FedApp sandbox, begin by copying  these  folders to the gateway.
+To deploy the example application on the FedApp sandbox, begin by copying these folders to the home folder on the gateway.

 We used the [UMass face detection database](<http://vis-www.cs.umass.edu/fddb/> )  to provide the necessary images for loading the application.
 Download it and extract it to the `application/data` folder on the gateway.